avilella/variscan/README.md

 7. Bugs
 -------
   If you encounter bugs which are not listed here, please send a report to the main authors (See AUTHORS).
-We aim to have a "bug reporting" framework soon.

 8. Community
 ------------
   If you would like to see a new feature implemented, send the suggestion to the main authors (See AUTHORS).
-We aim to have an "asked features" framework soon.

 9. Thanks